-Kythera is a unique Greek island full of majestic beaches and green mountainous terrain, so there is something there for everyone.
+Kythera, lying opposite the southeastern tip of the Peloponnese peninsula, is a unique Greek island full of majestic beaches and green mountainous terrain, so it has something for everyone.

-Kythera is a lesser known Greek island, as it is overshadowed in fame by Antikythera and the its amazing Antikythera Mechanism, discovered off its shores.
+Kythera is a lesser-known Greek island, as it is overshadowed in fame by Antikythera and its amazing Antikythera Mechanism, discovered off its shores.

 History of the Greek Island of Kythera